bdelbosc/beer-feedback/README.md

 The evaluation is based on the [BJCP Scoresheet](https://dev.bjcp.org/news/structured-scoresheets-for-aha-nhc/) and should be familiar to [BJCP](https://dev.bjcp.org/) Judges.

-The result is a PDF scoresheet.
+The result is a PDF document that can be saved, shared or printed.

 **This is a work in progress**

 ## Try it

+Use your smartphone or any browser:

 http://beer-feedback.surge.sh/